Henryforce/KRActivityIndicatorView/README.md

 ## Manual

-Copy `NVActivityIndicatorView` folder to your project.
+Copy `KRActivityIndicatorView` folder to your project.
 That's it.

 _**Note:** Make sure that all files in `KRActivityIndicatorView` included in Compile Sources in Build Phases._